California Natives

 sacredsucculents@hushmail.com or benkamm@monitor.net

-This will continue until our retail stock has sufficiently recovered and our lists have been revised — we hope to update the retail web pages and resume shipping seed by spring 2024.
+This will continue until our retail stock has sufficiently recovered and our lists have been revised — we hope to update the retail web pages and resume shipping seed in the near future.

 To assure we are distributing the highest level of genetic diversity, all of the plants we offer are grown from seed unless noted otherwise